abhandaru/Game3/README.md

       }
     });

 Declaring models and specifying how they'll be rendered is easy.
-Simply extend the base <tt>Model</tt> class, and only override or supply methods you need.
+Just extend the base <tt>Model</tt> class, and only override or supply methods you need.
+Additionally, binding event handlers is simple.
+If you have provided a handler, it will be called transparently.
+All the projection math is done for you.
+In an MVC-like pattern, you can operate on the highest level app class from here.

     var Cube = G3.Model.extend({
       init: function(game) {